lady-h-world/My_Garden/reading_pages/Lotus_Queen/param_tuning_5.md

 <p>
 <img align="right" src="https://github.com/lady-h-world/My_Garden/blob/main/images/lady_heart_manga/perfume.png" width="355" height="307" /></p>

-It was a Sunday in early autumn, the air was infused with a blend of fragrant scents.
-Lady H. was having afternoon tea on her balcony.
-Her assistants arrived one after another to discuss garden business, each carried a delightful aroma.
-Lady H. didn't notice anything unusual until Diana walked in.
+It was a Sunday in early autumn, and the air was filled with a delightful mix of fragrant scents.
+Lady H. was enjoying afternoon tea on her balcony as her assistants arrived one by one to discuss garden matters, each bringing a fresh aroma.
+Everything seemed ordinary until Diana walked in.

 "Diana!
-You're wearing perfume today!?
-I thought you would never do that!"
-Diana, known for her sensitive nose and rare use of perfume, replied with a big smile and shining eyes, "The Garden Market offered us a 99% discount on the latest summer design.
-I've never seen such a low price, so I decided to give it a try, and it brings me so much joy!"
+You’re wearing perfume today!?
+I thought you’d never do that!"
+Lady H. exclaimed, surprised, as Diana was known for her sensitive nose and rarely wore perfume.
+With a broad smile and eyes sparkling, Diana replied, "The Garden Market gave us a 99% discount on the latest summer fragrance.
+I’ve never seen prices that low, so I decided to try it—and it brings me so much joy!"

-"Oh, I'm glad to hear that! ...
-Wait a minute, Garden Market is giving away perfume?
-Why?"
-Diana explained, "Remember, we harvested three times more summer flowers this year?
-Garden Market produced much more perfume than they could sell and had to have a clearance sale."
-Lady H. pondered, "I see.
-Hmm... we should conduct some sales forecasting before manufacturing."
+"Oh, I’m glad to hear that! ...
+Wait a minute, why is the Garden Market giving away perfume?"
+Lady H. asked, puzzled.
+Diana explained, "Remember how we harvested three times more summer flowers this year?
+The Garden Market produced far more perfume than they could sell, so they had to have a clearance sale."
+Lady H. thought for a moment, then said, "I see.
+Hmm... we should do some sales forecasting before manufacturing next time."

-To forecast Garden Market's sales is a regression problem.
+To forecast Garden Market's sales is a regression problem 😉.

 #### Baseline Forecast

-Before using the HPO power, Lady H. used default LGBM to do a baseline forecast and got 0.884 R2 score in 34.3 seconds.
-That's a decent result, as mentioned before, the closer R2 gets towards 1 in testing data, the better.
+To start, Lady H. used the default LGBM to perform a baseline forecast, achieving an R² score of 0.884 in 34.3 seconds.
+This is a solid result, as previously noted—the closer the R² score is to 1 on the test data, the better.

 <p align="left">
 <img src="https://github.com/lady-h-world/My_Garden/blob/main/images/notes/r2_note.png" width="766" height="79" />
 </p>

 🌻 [Look into Sales Baseline details >>][2]

 #### FLAML Customized